31-Year-Old Tight End – Philadelphia Eagles

 Brent Celek Contract Information:

-Agreed to a six-year, $33 million contract extension with the Eagles in December of 2009.
+Agreed to a three-year, $13 million contract with the Eagles in January 2016.

 To instantly reveal our fantasy analysis of every player – including Brent Celek – simply subscribe now.